Adam713262/WebApplicationTraining/README.md

 # WebApplicationTraining

-A full-stack web application that includes a React frontend (Vite) and a .NET 8 Web API backend, featuring live data visualisation using charts.
+A basic full-stack web application that includes a React frontend (Vite) and a .NET 8 Web API backend, featuring live data visualisation using charts.

 ---